MicrosoftDocs/microsoft-style-guide/styleguide/scannable-content/lists.md

 <br />Limitations on meeting organizers
   - Only invited presenters can be selected as breakout room managers.
-  - he number of breakout room managers is limited to 10.
+  - The number of breakout room managers is limited to 10.
   - Breakout room managers can't be assigned to specific rooms, but they can move freely between rooms.

 If the list is introduced by a sentence fragment that ends with a colon, end all the items in the list with a period if any item forms a complete sentence when combined with the introduction.